aidanwyber/p5BrandLab/README.md

 **p5BrandLab** is an **open-source generative branding tool** that allows designers, developers, and brands to create **dynamic visual identities** using **p5.js, toxiclibs.js, and ffmpeg.wasm**.

 With p5BrandLab, you can:
-- 🎨 Generate brand-consistent visual content programmatically.
+- 🎨 Generate brand-consistent visual content.
-- 🏗️ Experiment with **parametric and algorithmic design**.
+- 🏗️ Experiment with parametric and algorithmic design.
 - 🔄 Automate content generation while maintaining brand identity.
 - 📽️ Export high-quality assets for web, print, or motion graphics.

-This project is built for **creative coders, developers, and designers** who want to push the boundaries of branding through code.
+This project is built for **creative coders, developers, and designers** who want to push the boundaries of professional branding through code.

+View the p5BrandLab template [on GitHub pages](aidanwyber.github.io/p5BrandLab).

 # ✨ Features